willGuimont/willGuimont.github.io/content/blog/2025-07-25-error-handling/index.md

 If name and email both fail, you get both errors, not just the first.
 That’s the kind of robustness you want in real-world parsing, form validation, or config loading.
 And all that without much boilerplate code.

-It is important to note, though, that `Validated` [is not a monad](https://typelevel.org/cats/datatypes/validated.html#of-flatmaps-and-eithers) due to the accumulation of errors.
+It is important to note, though, that `Validated` <a class="external" href="https://typelevel.org/cats/datatypes/validated.html#of-flatmaps-and-eithers" target="_blank">is not a monad</a> due to the accumulation of errors.

 ## Effect Systems (Haskell++)
 Effect systems bring error handling - and side effects more broadly - under rigorous control.
 Rather than wrapping all effects in a monad like `IO`, these systems explicitly track them in the type signature.
 This means you can determine exactly which effects a function might perform (I/O, logging, error handling, state, etc.) directly from its type - not by convention, but enforced by the compiler.

-The [polysemy](https://hackage.haskell.org/package/polysemy) library in Haskell is a good example of such a system.
+The <a class="external" href="https://hackage.haskell.org/package/polysemy" target="_blank">polysemy</a> library in Haskell is a good example of such a system.
 Here's an example that combines state, logging, and error handling, all visible in the type signature.
-Here's a simple example extracted from [willGuimont/exercises\_api](https://github.com/willGuimont/exercises_api):
+Here's a simple example extracted from <a class="external" href="https://github.com/willGuimont/exercises_api" target="_blank">willGuimont/exercises_api</a>:

 ```haskell
 -- Error type